apache/shenyu-website/community/7-vote-ppmc.md

 **8. Nominee replies the invitation, including content like accept the offer and give thanks.**

 **9. PPMC adds new PPMC member in [roster](https://whimsy.apache.org/roster/ppmc/shenyu).**

+**10. Notify new PPMC member to subscribe to the private mailing list: [private-subscribe@shenyu.apache.org](mailto:private-subscribe@shenyu.apache.org), same process as subscribing to the dev mailing list**